 Fellow musicians, what are your tips for practicing like a prodigy?
 Please enlighten us by sharing in the comments below.
 Aesthetic photos of sheet music and/or your instruments are also highly encouraged!

-If you liked this (silly!) post, be sure to hit that like button and subscribe below!
+If you liked this (silly!) post, be sure to hit that like subscribe below!